endigma/radix-coolors/README.md

 # Contributing

 I'm fairly happy with what this package exports and the format it exports it in, however if you have a suggestion for stricter types, supplementary exports or anything else, feel free to make an issue or a PR.
+Generated files are committed, so don't minify.

 Some low hanging fruit: